MSCA-COMPOSE/Compression-of-turbulent-flow-data-through-an-extended-space-time-correlation/README.md

 This is a cleaned version of the environment used for the GPU workflow.
 Cluster-specific details such as account names, partitions, module names and the conda environment prefix must be adapted by the user.
 The submission scripts use the placeholders `YOUR_ACCOUNT`, `YOUR_PARTITION` and `YOUR_GPU_CONDA_ENV` for exactly these values.

-## Running the reduced workflow
+## Running the workflow

 The scripts in `submission/` illustrate the intended execution order.
-Edit the paths and node counts at the top of `run_comp_pipeline.sh`, then submit the whole chain from the `submission/` directory:
+Edit the paths, the number of snapshots, the compression level and the node counts at the top of `run_comp_pipeline.sh`, then submit the whole chain from the `submission/` directory:

 ```bash
 cd submission
 bash run_comp_pipeline.sh
 ```

-The driver exports the input/output locations and the number of snapshots, then submits the four stages with SLURM `afterok` dependencies so that each stage starts only if the previous one succeeded.
+The driver exports the input/output locations, the number of snapshots and the compression level (energy target), then submits the four stages with SLURM `afterok` dependencies so that each stage starts only if the previous one succeeded.
 The individual stages can also be submitted manually in the same order.

-The directory structure expected by the scripts (input in `FLOW/`, output in `STATS/`) is already reflected in this repository.
+Input is read from the dataset directory set as `INPUTDIR`, and all outputs are written to the directory set as `OUTDIR`; both are configured at the top of `run_comp_pipeline.sh`.

 ## Outputs